simeononsecurity/simeononsecurity.ch/content/articles/windows-hardening-best-practices-secure-windows-10-windows-11/index.en.md

 1. **Identify Unnecessary Services**: Start by identifying the services running on your system.
 Open the "Services" management console by pressing **Windows key + R**, typing **services.msc**, and hitting **Enter**.
 Review the list of services and research their purpose to determine which ones are essential for your system's functionality.

 2. **Disable Unnecessary Services**: Once you have identified the unnecessary services, right-click on each service and select **Properties**.
 In the Properties window, change the **Startup type** to **Disabled**.
 This prevents the service from starting automatically when your system boots up.
-Exercise caution and ensure that you are only disabling services that are not required for your system's normal operation.
+Exercise caution and ensure that you're only disabling services that aren't required for your system's normal operation.

 3. **Disable Unnecessary Features**: In addition to services, Windows 10 also includes various features that may not be necessary for your system.
 Open the **Control Panel**, navigate to **Programs** or **Programs and Features**, and click on **Turn Windows features on or off**.
-Uncheck any features that you do not require.
+Uncheck any features that you don't require.
 This step helps reduce the attack surface further and minimizes the resources consumed by unnecessary features.

 4. **Regularly Review and Update**: You need to regularly review the list of services and features enabled on your Windows 10 system.
 As your system's requirements change over time, you may need to re-evaluate the services and features that are necessary.
 Stay vigilant and update your configuration as needed.